By Lauran Hampshire-Dell

 Nope, not sweets!
-Allow students who worked hard to leave first, choose an activity for the next lesson, sit with their friend for one lesson (good for a Friday treat), build in their favourite YouTube for good work (my Year 7’s will do anything to watch Michael Rosen’s ‘Chocolate Cake’).
+Allow students who worked hard to leave first, choose an activity for the next lesson, sit with their friend for one lesson (good for a Friday treat), and build in their favourite YouTube for good work (my Year 7’s will do anything to watch Michael Rosen’s ‘Chocolate Cake’).
 There are all kinds of ways to build in free rewards that create a motivated, positive atmosphere.

 Range of Activities

 I teach a mixture of ability-set groups and have tried many different motivators.
-Here are some of my favourite crowd pleasers:
+Here are some of my favourite crowd-pleasers:

 Speed Dating: 3 questions about the topic on a post-it, 2 lines of students, 1 line moves on after 1 minute.
 Brilliant fun and way more questioning than you could ever do from the front.

-Countdown: Either numbers for the year of something topic related, or letters to make a related word.
+Countdown: Either numbers for the year of something topic-related, or letters to make a related word.
 You can do groups of three at the front 8 out of 10 Cats style too.

 Giant scrabble: Make a laminated set and let your class lay them out on the floor, competing to make keywords.